Kenneth McNeill

-Kenneth McNeill, MD, MP (1918 – 2001), was a Jamaican political figure and a renowned surgeon.
+Kenneth McNeill, MD, MP, OJ (1918 – 2001), was a Jamaican political figure and a renowned surgeon.
 He died at the age of 83 in Jamaica.
 He is the father of five children including present politician Wykeham McNeill.

 Political career

 He first entered Parliament as a Senator in 1962, and between 1969 and 1977 served as Member of Parliament for East Central St. Andrew, and then for the Northwest St. Andrew constituency.
 He held several ministries including Health and Environmental Control, the Public Service and Minister of Parliamentary Affairs.

 Awards

 In 1977 he was awarded the Order of Jamaica for his public service.

 Death

 The political community including members of the House of Representatives were shocked when Deputy House Leader Terry Gillette announced his death and a number of tributes ensued.

 "Prime Minister P.J.
 Patterson said he had a feeling of profound loss on hearing the news.
 He said Dr. McNeill had come from a family that had made substantial contribution to the country."